Even with yellow leaves, your sweet pea plant can be salvaged.

 6. Growing Soil

-Sweet peas plant needs well-drained and alkaline soil.
+Sweet pea plants needs well-drained and alkaline soil.

-Choosing wrong soil that don’t let excess water out can often result in overwatering, which eventually lead to root rot.
+Choosing the wrong soil that doesn’t let excess water out can often result in overwatering, eventually leading to root rot.

 How to revive?

-Container gardeners must choose potting soil mixed with garden soil, coco peat, compost and perlite.
-These ingredients ensure the water is drained and it also locks moisture for longer period.
+Container gardeners must choose potting soil mixed with garden soil, coco peat, compost, and perlite.
+These ingredients ensure water drainage while preserving moisture for an extended period.

 7. Not Providing Ideal Temperature

-Sudden change in temperature isn’t good for plants.
+A sudden temperature change isn’t good for plants.

 Sweet peas can’t tolerate higher temperatures.